hindman/optopus/misc/plan.md

       ]

-  - But ParsedOpt.value will return a value flat as possible, based on nargs and ntimes.
+  - But ParsedOpt.value will return a value flat as possible, based on nargs and ntimes (unless user requests non-flattened data).
 See the examples below.

 Options: